Region Overviews: France Travel Guide: Overview

 DAYS 5-6 Explore vibrant medieval Rouen on foot | On a private tour, see where Joan of Arc was sent to the stake and admire Notre Dame Cathedral, painted by Monet in the 1890s | Wonder at the Romanesque remains of Jumièges Abbey, known as the most beautiful ruin in France | Visit impressionist master Monet's home, gardens and water lily ponds at Giverny | Ride along the Seine to Château de La Roche-Guyon.

-A luxurious custom-designed ship featuring stylish private staterooms, panoramic windows, French balconies, an onboard team of classically trained chefs and inviting areas to socialize with fellow passengers. (pool)
+An intimate custom-designed ship featuring stylish private staterooms, panoramic windows, French balconies, an onboard team of passionate chefs and inviting areas to socialize with fellow passengers, including a whirlpool and sauna.

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy

 Note: You may only reserve one Stateroom Category at this time.
 Your stateroom will be assigned based on availability.
 Please contact us if you are interested in booking multiple Stateroom Categories for your party, selecting a specific stateroom, or Single Supplement pricing.